vaibhavgeometer/mnk-game/README.md

 # MNK Game Deluxe

+> ⚠️ **Disclaimer:** There are a lot of bugs in the game right now.
+They will be fixed later.

 A highly customizable, advanced version of the m,n,k-game (generalized Tic Tac Toe) built with Python and Pygame.
 Challenge yourself against sophisticated AI opponents or play with friends.

 ## Features